Quick answer

 Field Notes from the Salt Flats

 Where even direction takes the day off.
-The surface is shockingly flat—perfect for long, smooth rolls with the X3’s big balloon tires.
+The surface is shockingly flat—perfect for long, smooth rolls with the Motus’s big balloon tires.
 Depth perception gets funky when the sky and ground blend; we used landmarks (the van, distant mountains) to keep our bearings.

 Wind, glare, and giggles.
 Expect breeze, blazing sun, and reflections that turn everything into a lightbox.
 Sunglasses = non-negotiable.
 Also non-negotiable: Sam’s “official” timing for our land-speed attempts and Ryan’s commitment to questionable wardrobe choices.